(God Provides Solutions)

 Through Route Replenish volunteers faithfully provide weekly care packages of nutritious snacks.
 This donation program ministers to the left behind kids living in youth crisis shelters, safe houses, and CYFD protective custody and processing centers around the city.

-While in the custody of the state, even the smallest kindness like bringing a weekly snack, means "You are not forgotten."
 This program also opens the door to our other programs and shows the kids that God not only meets their basics needs, but He brings blessings as well.

 "Me and a few other grandparent aged men and women provide a meal every week for a youth shelter in our city.
 These left behind non-adopted, non-fostered, usually sarcastic and rebellious teens, just love when we come.
 They try and figure out why we think they are important enough for us to return every week with a great meal for them.
 We just point to them when they ask that question and say, ”Because you are important and worthy of our love."